Montoya/snap-connect-example/README.md

 # snap-connect-example

-This is a demonstration of how to connect to a Snap from a website in clean way that avoids common issues with provider pollution when a user is running multiple wallet extensions in the same browser profile, by using EIP-6963: Multi Wallet Provider Discovery.
+This is a demonstration of how to connect to a Snap from a website in clean way that avoids common issues with provider pollution when a user is running multiple wallet extensions in the same browser profile, by using EIP-6963: Multi Injected Provider Discovery.

 > [!NOTE]
 > While the MetaMask SDK provides automatic support for EIP-6963, it does not yet support Snaps.